rxsio/firo-docs/docs/Cameras/Known issues.md

 For an unknown reason, when a stream is started and stopped a couple of times on the frontend, the pipeline throws a segmentation fault.

-Strangely enough, it doesn't happen when using a pipeline started with `gst-launch`.
+~~Strangely enough, it doesn't happen when using a pipeline started with `gst-launch`.~~ (edit: I have managed to crash a pipeline started with gst-launch when running directly with Ubuntu 23.04)

 I was not able to prevent it from happening by making changes to the frontend.